TanVD/kosogor/kosogor-web/README.md

 # kosogor-web

-`kosogor-web` is a plugin which provides Kotlin-DSL facades and tasks to simplify Web development.
+`kosogor-web` is a plugin, which provides Kotlin-DSL facades and tasks to simplify Web development.

 It includes tasks for:
-* JavaScript compilation (using closure-compiler)
+* JavaScript's compilation (using closure-compiler)
 * Web container libraries preparation
     * Task to collect configuration dependencies into archives (used per classloader in Web container)
     * Task to validate that there are no dependencies with more than one version
-    * Task to ensure that dependencies fixed for specific configuration are not used in others
+    * Task to ensure that dependencies fixed for a specific configuration are not used in others

 Also, it provides simplified facades for:
 * War plugin